tom-doerr/simpledspy/info.md

-the train data section should be abouve the log data section, which should be at the bottom since it likely will contain the most data there should be the possibility to set custom names for modules when called when no custom name for a module is set, the name consists out of ouputs, module type, and inputs: <ouput_0>_<ouput_1>__<moduletype>__<input_0>_<input_1>, e.g. finished__predict__context_steps
+the train data section should be abouve the log data section, which should be at the bottom since it likely will contain the most data there should be the possibility to set custom names for modules when called when no custom name for a module is set, the name consists out of ouputs, module type, and inputs: <ouput_0>_<ouput_1>__<moduletype>__<input_0>_<input_1>, e.g. finished__predict__context_steps we do need to save the datetime together with inputs and outputs the datetime should be in human readable format, so maybe the T notation is best the description should not be saved in those datapoints if no other optimized model is saved/available, the trainset/optimization set should be used for the fewshot optimizer when the module is initilized so it has the trainset as few-shot examples

 # optimization
 when no evaluation criteria is provided, optimization should just work with DSPy's FewShot optimizer (assuming there are any samples in the training data)